ws-garcia/VBA-CSV-interface/docs/api/properties/recordsdelimiter.md

 # RecordsDelimiter
 {: .fs-9 }

-Indicates the char that will be used for delimit records in the target CSV file.
+Indicates the char that will be used for delimit records in the target CSV/TSV file.
 {: .fs-6 .fw-300 }

 ---